benhatsor/scepter/README.md

 - Edit mode: Add local CSS to element via inline editor
 - Show more element properties in Scepter menu

+Make a pull request if you feel like adding something from the list, or something else entirely :)
+Please create a GitHub issue if there is something wrong or needs to be improved.

 ## Change log

 [Releases](https://github.com/barhatsor/scepter/releases)